 A range of uses including retail, office, community, educational, residential and recreational uses may be considered within a mixed_use building.
 Mixed uses can be arranged horizontally, vertically or in a combination.
 Horizontal mixed-use development in the Town and Village Centres will locate retail and commercial uses along street frontages with residential use to the rear or along secondary streets and accessways.
-Vertical mixed-use development will locate retail and commercial and commercial uses at street level, so as to maximise street activation, with commercial and residential uses located on upper levels.
+Vertical mixed-use development will locate retail and commercial uses at street level, so as to maximise street activation, with commercial and residential uses located on upper levels.
+It is noted that not every building in the town and village centres need be a mixed use building.
+Residential flat buildings and other types of residential accommodation are also permissible in the B4 Mixed Use zone and will also be provided within those areas.